 Push the blade into the key.
 You should feel the blade teeth grip the key.

 Keep applying this pressure as you slowly pull out the key from the lock.

 When this problem happens, it’s usually on euro cylinder locks.
 If your entire lock turns along with your key, you probably have a damaged set screw.
 You need to access this screw to tighten it back up or change it if necessary.

 Inspect the set screws.
 If they are worn out or rusted, replace them.

 Put the set screws back and tighten them.

 Test the lock before putting back the faceplate.

 there is also the instance where the key keeps spinning in lock, but that’s a whole different matter.
 Check our post if necessary.

 Find a professional to take care of your lock problems.

 If your door lock problem takes too much time and hard work, why not call a professional?
-Fantastic Services works with experienced and fully equipped locksmiths in London.
+Fantastic Services works with experienced and fully equipped locksmiths in London who will efficiently extract a broken key or help you with any other door lock problem you may have.
 Your lock will be easily fixed in a stress free-manner.